tutumcloud/mysql/README.md

 Usage
 -----

-To create the image `tutum/docker-mysql`, execute the following command on the tutum-docker-mysql folder:
+To create the image `tutum/mysql`, execute the following command on the tutum-mysql folder:

-	sudo docker build -t tutum/docker-mysql .
+	sudo docker build -t tutum/mysql .

+The default password is `changeme!now!`

 Mounting the database file volume